Stadium of Light: Planning and construction

-Ballast Wiltshier plc, a contracting company that had built the Amsterdam Arena, was contracted to build the stadium at an initial cost of £15 million.
+Ballast Wiltshier, a contracting company that had built the Amsterdam Arena, was contracted to build the stadium at an initial cost of £15 million.
 In June 1996, as the planned capacity rose to more than 40,000, construction work began.
 The capacity was revised again in early 1997, and the stadium was completed on time, with a capacity of 42,000.
 The stadium's design allows possible expansion of a further tier; completed expansion of the whole upper tier would produce a capacity of 63,000, although it is believed by some that the stadium can expand to a maximum capacity of 84,000, this would seem unlikely ever to be exercised.

-The stadium was opened on 30 July 1997 by Prince Andrew, Duke of York, with bands such as Status Quo, Upside Down and Kavana playing.
-To celebrate the opening of the stadium, Sunderland played a friendly against the Dutch side Ajax, which was drawn 0–0.
+The stadium was opened on 30 July 1997 by Prince Andrew, Duke of York (later Andrew Mountbatten-Windsor), with bands such as Status Quo, Upside Down and Kavana playing.
+To celebrate the opening of the stadium, Sunderland played a friendly against the Dutch side Ajax, which ended in a 0–0 draw.

 The move did not happen without criticism.
 Famous actor and Sunderland supporter, often named in the media "Sunderland's most famous supporter", Peter O'Toole, said he wasn't as much a fan as he used to be since the team left Roker Park.
 Playwright Tom Kelly and actor Paul Dunn created a one-man play called "I Left My Heart at Roker Park" about a fan struggling with the move and what Roker Park meant for him - the play originally ran in 1997, and had a few revivals since.

 The North Stand was extended in 2000 to bring the capacity to 49,000, costing the club a further £7 million, making the final cost of the stadium £23 million.
 On 18 July 2006, a statue of 1973 FA Cup Final winning manager Bob Stokoe was unveiled outside the stadium.
 At the end of season Football League awards, the Stadium of Light was named the Best Away Ground, with other contenders including Crewe Alexandra's Alexandra Stadium and Plymouth Argyle's Home Park.
 Sunderland celebrated the tenth anniversary of the stadium with a pre-season friendly against Juventus on 6 August 2007; the game was drawn 1–1.